Layton Maxwell: League of Wales

 In the summer of 2004, Maxwell signed for Carmarthen Town and made eight appearances before transferring to Mansfield Town.
 He went on trial with Newport County later in the season before finally moving back to North Wales to sign for Rhyl.
 Again, his tenure with Rhyl was short-lived and he signed for Bangor City for the 2005–06 season.

 It was at Bangor that Maxwell finally managed to hold down a first team place, making 31 appearances and scoring 4 goals, but he was yet again sold on at the end of the season and moved to Caernarfon Town in July 2006.
 After an inconsistent spell at Caernarfon (his final season yielded only 13 starts and 1 goal), Maxwell went on trial with Port Talbot Town in the summer of 2008, but failed to earn a contract.
 Shortly before the start of the 2008–09 season, Maxwell signed for Welsh League side Aberaman Athletic, followed by spells at Maesteg Park and Pontypridd United, either side of a return to Barry.

 Management career

 He managed Cardiff Draconians but stepped down in December 2020 citing increased work commitments.

-Personal life
+Criminal activity

 In 2020, Maxwell was arrested in the National Crime Agency's Operation Venetic after they broke the encrypted Encrochat messaging service.
 In May 2021, he appeared at Cardiff Crown Court, where he pleaded guilty to conspiracy to supply a Class-A drug, namely cocaine.
 On 18 October 2022, Maxwell was jailed for eight years for his part in the operation.
 It was reported police had found drugs worth £6 million and £2.5 million in cash at his Cardiff home and had allowed a gang to use his premises as a safe house.
 Maxwell was paid £500 a month to be courier for the gang who were moving cocaine between Cardiff and Liverpool.